aabbtree77/adast/README.md

 - The Polish PD04 "middleware" is a clever transformation of one such repairing process to a commercial product.

+- The machine is surprisingly long lasting.
+We fixed it on February 2020, and it worked without a major hassle until May 2023.
+Recently, the knife-lifting hydraulics had to be replaced, and we suspect there is also something with the motor brake system that occasionally refuses to move the knife.
+This problem becomes significant only with very high loads and it is not as bad as it sounds since the impulses are counted correctly and the knife positioning remains precise.
+It only somewhat annoys the operator as at those "motion refusal" times the operator needs to re-enter the same target distance value again.

+- In the nearest future a factory owener plans to do a major maintenance of the motor.
+If that does not fix the high load problem, we might replace the motor and also add the inverter which could allow a very smooth knife motion, but the code will need to be rewritten.
+TBC...

 ## References

 - [PD-04][1]